Branch Manager - Madge Youtz Branch

 - Individuals must be physically capable of operating the vehicles safely, possess a valid driver's license and have an acceptable driving record.

 - Some positions will require the performance of other essential and marginal functions depending upon work location, assignment, or shift.

-A master's degree in library science from an American Library Association (ALA) accredited institution with at least three years of experience in professional library work, including one year of experience performing the full range of advanced, professional library work, and one year of supervisory experience.
+A master's degree in library science from an American Library Association (ALA) accredited institution with at least three years of experience in professional library work, including one year of experience performing the full range of advanced, professional library work, and two years of direct supervisory experience.
 Other combinations of experience and education that meet the minimum requirements may be substituted.